crl-tdu/crl_web_2025/proc/txt/2024_M_onogawa.md

 and [ⅰ]Accuacy

-and get [ⅱ]Accuacy
-ATG optimization with Optuna
+and get [ⅱ]AccuacyATG optimization with Optuna

 Fig. 2.3: Model building and ATG optimization process with Optuna.